JacksonLiew101/MAMS/README.md

 | Refresh Data | User need to manually click refresh after insert or update. |
 | Search Function | User can only search for IDs, string data type and date or year. |

+The entity-relationship diagram consists of 5 tables, which are CUSTOMER, CARD, RENTAL, ALBUM_RENTAL and ALBUM.
 ![N|Solid](https://i.imgur.com/grb7yTQ.jpg)

 ## License